Photos: Elephants dying from eating plastic waste in Sri Lankan garbage dump - NewsBreak

 Examinations of the dead animals showed they had swallowed large amounts of nondegradable plastic that is found in the garbage dump, wildlife veterinarian Nihal Pushpakumara said.

 “Polythene, food wrappers, plastic, other non-digestibles and water were the only things we could see in the post mortems.
-The normal food that elephants eat and digest was not evident,” he said.Djokovic says ‘pressure is a privilege’ that he can handle
+The normal food that elephants eat and digest was not evident,” he said.Americans pile up nearly 30 pounds of extra trash per week during the holidays

 Elephants are revered in Sri Lanka but are also endangered.
 Their numbers have dwindled from about 14,000 in the 19th century to 6,000 in 2011, according to the country’s first elephant census.